saniyakhadapkar-2005/Autonomous-PCB-Inspection-and-Defect-Sorting/README.md

 # 🔍 Autonomous PCB Inspection and Defect Sorting

-An AI-powered system for **automated PCB defect detection, repairability analysis, and robotic sorting** using Computer Vision, Retrieval-Augmented Generation (RAG), and Reinforcement Learning.
+An AI-powered system for **automated PCB defect detection, repairability analysis, robotic sorting, and final report generation** using Computer Vision, Retrieval-Augmented Generation (RAG), and Reinforcement Learning.

-The system analyzes PCB images, identifies manufacturing defects using **YOLO**, retrieves relevant repair knowledge using **RAG**, makes a repair/reject decision, and uses a **Deep Q-Network (DQN)** with **PyBullet simulation** for robotic sorting.
+The system analyzes PCB images, detects manufacturing defects using **YOLO**, retrieves relevant repair knowledge using **RAG**, determines whether the PCB is repairable or rejectable, performs robotic sorting using a **DQN agent with PyBullet simulation**, and generates a final PCB inspection report.

 ---